igraph/python-igraph/doc/source/install.rst

 note that support for Python 2.7 will be discontinued with the version 0.9.0 release of
 |igraph|'s Python interface.

+To install |python-igraph| globally, use the followig command (you probably need administrator/root priviledges):

+  $ pip install python-igraph

 Many users like to install packages into a project-specific `virtual environment
 <https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments>`_.
 A variation of the following commands should work on most platforms: